An interview with Kristina Lyons

 anthropologist – in my home department of Anthropology, the Penn Program in

-Environmental Humanities, Latin American and Latinx Studies Program, and Center
+Environmental Humanities, the Center for Latin American and Latinxs Studies, and Center

 for Experimental Ethnography.

 You’ve just moved to the Colombian Amazon and will be out there for the year and a half, partly supported by a Fulbright scholarship.
 What new research directions do you plan to explore in the near future?

 My current Fulbright project is with the JEP, the Special Jurisdiction for Peace in Colombia.
 As part of this project, I am working on a macro-criminal investigation with the legal team of Magistrate Belkis Izquierdo Torres, an Indigenous Arhuaco judge.
 I was invited to collaborate on this investigation, which is an innovative transitional justice case that is seeking to both sanction and provide reparative sentences for socio-environmental destruction and territorial harms provoked by armed conflict.
 The research includes developing methodologies for evidence building with interethnic communities, thinking about legal pluralism (Afro-Colombian, indigenous and campesinos jurisprudence and justices), and exploring how community-based concepts and practices of justice enter into dialogue and friction with institutionalized transitional justice and rights of nature frameworks.